Mission: Impossible (film): Music

 The film uses Lalo Schifrin's original "Theme from Mission: Impossible".
 Alan Silvestri was originally hired to write the film's score, but his music was rejected and replaced with a new score by composer Danny Elfman.
 According to some sources, Silvestri had written and recorded some 20 minutes of music, and the decision to replace him was made by producer Tom Cruise during post-production.
 Elfman had only a few weeks to compose and produce the final score, which used Schifrin's "The Plot" theme in addition to his main theme, as well as new themes composed by Elfman for the characters Ethan Hunt, Claire and the IMF.

 U2 bandmates Larry Mullen Jr. and Adam Clayton were fans of the TV show and knew the original theme music well but were nervous about remaking Schifrin's theme song.
 Clayton put together his own version in New York City and Mullen did his in Dublin on weekends between U2 recording sessions.
-The two musicians were influenced by Brian Eno and the European dance club scene sound of the recently finished album Passengers.
+The two musicians were influenced by Brian Eno and the European dance club scene sound that informed the album Original Soundtracks 1 that U2 had recently recorded with Eno.
 They allowed Polygram to pick its favorite, and they wanted both.
 In a month, they had two versions of the song and five remixed by DJs.
-All seven tracks appeared on a limited edition vinyl release.
+All seven tracks appeared on a limited-edition vinyl release.
 The song entered the top 10 of music charts around the world.

-U2's rendition, as well as Schifrin's version as performed with the London Philharmonic Orchestra, were nominees for the Grammy Award for Best Pop Instrumental Performance for the 39th Grammy Awards.
+Clayton and Mullen Jr.'s rendition, as well as Schifrin's version as performed with the London Philharmonic Orchestra, were nominees for the Grammy Award for Best Pop Instrumental Performance for the 39th Grammy Awards.